top of page

 Resources

 Choosing a mental health provider who is best suited to meet your personal situation and needs can be challenging.
 Often it is best to begin your search based on which state you live in because licensed mental health professionals are limited by state law to practice only in states where they are licensed.
-However, there are exceptions to this rule, so we encourage you to contact providers directly and inquire about whether or not they can provide distance services to you.
+However, there are exceptions to this rule, so we encourage you to contact the providers directly and inquire whether or not they can provide services to you.

 Below are some sample questions that you may wish to ask to help determine if the provider will be a good fit for your situation.